branbreguet/TCTC_BC2020/README.md

 It's a R code.
 I personally use Rstudio as I like a more visual interface but the code should absolutely work in R itself.

+Because of previous elections, the BC Liberals are coded as 1, NDP as 2, Green as 3, BC Cons. as 4 and independents as 5.

 You need the code as well as a few files, all provided:

 a) Results of the 2017 election, per riding.